-He has worked on a wide variety of accelerator topics but has particular expertise in insertion devices and other magnets for accelerators.
+He has worked on a wide variety of accelerator topics but has particular expertise in undulators, wigglers, and other magnets for accelerators.
 He is the author of a text book* published by Oxford University Press covering all aspects of undulators and wigglers.
-Jim has designed several undulators and multipole wigglers that have been used successfully on many light sources.
+Jim has designed and built many undulators and wigglers that have been used successfully on a number of light sources.
 This interest led to him leading the International Linear Collider Positron Source Team for a number of years.
 He is currently active in the field of superconducting undulators for storage ring light sources and free electron lasers (FELs) and is exploring potential new RF-based undulator systems.

 Jim is the leader of the CLARA FEL Test Facility which is currently being built at Daresbury and also the leader of the UK XFEL Underpinning Technology Programme.
-Jim is involved in all the research areas of his group, from FELs to fast pulsed kicker magnets.
-One area in which he has a special interest in at the moment is the development of permanent magnet based quadrupoles for the Compact Linear Collider (CLIC) at CERN which will save tens of MW of electrical power if fully implemented across CLIC.
-The group has taken out a patent on their novel magnet design solution.
+Jim is involved in all the research areas of his group, from FELs to fast pulsed kicker magnets to Wakefield calculations.
+One area in which he has a special interest in at the moment is the development of tunable permanent magnet-based dipoles and quadrupoles for the Compact Linear Collider (CLIC) at CERN which will save tens of MW of electrical power if fully implemented across CLIC.
+The group has taken out a patent on their novel quadrupole design.

 He is a Visiting Professor in the Department of Physics at the University of Liverpool.

 *The Science and Technology of Undulators and Wigglers, Oxford University Press, 2004